copiousfreetime/htauth/README.md

         -v, --version    Show version info.
             --verify     Verify password for the specified user.

-    The SHA algorithm does not use a salt and is less secure than the MD5 algorithm.

 ### htdigest-ruby command line application

     Usage: htdigest-ruby [options] passwordfile realm username